pheonixfirewingz/LunaLuxEngine/README.md

 - keep formatting the same as the rest of the project
 - focuse on speed and optamization
 - if is a class you made or patched note it at the top of the class
+- try to be memory safe (not required if works)

 ## Formatting